ShannyxMP/Beast-Fishing-Game/README.md

 This game contains visual effects that may trigger seizures or other adverse reactions in individuals with photosensitive epilepsy.
 Player discretion is advised.

-1. Clone the repository to your local operating machine by entering the following in your terminal (command-line): `https://github.com/ShannyxMP/Beast-Fishing.git`
+1. Clone the repository to your local operating machine by entering the following in your terminal (command-line): `git clone https://github.com/ShannyxMP/Beast-Fishing.git`
+2. Navigate into the folder containing the game files.
+3. Highlight all files and folders within the game folder and create a compressed folder.
-2. Rename the extension of the compressed folder to `.love`.
-For example: **Beast-Fishing-Game-master.zip** => **Beast-Fishing-Game-master.love**.
+4. Rename the extension of the compressed folder to `.love`.
+For example: **Beast-Fishing.zip** => **Beast-Fishing.love**.
-3. From here, you can play the game as a .love file.
-However, you will need to have installed LÖVE 2D on your operating system which you can get [here](https://love2d.org/).
+5. You can now play the game as a .love file.
+To do so, you will need to have LÖVE 2D installed on your operating system which you can get [here](https://love2d.org/).
+Once installed, you can run the .love file by double-clicking it or using the command-line and navigating to the directory containing the .love file, then running the command: `love Beast-Fishing-Game.love`

 ## Author